RealIndrit/auto-asset-downloader/README.md

 5. Double check your config, Run main.py with the right config file loaded and enjoy automated downloading:)

+Note: If you have custom ffmpeg installation, you can set the path to your installation directory in config, will require ffmpeg and ffprobe in the folder to work properly.
+If no custom installation, leave it empty and the script will download the precompiled binaries from https://www.gyan.dev/ffmpeg/builds/

 ## Future plans

 - [ ] Twitter Support